pimoroni/pmk-circuitpython/README.md

 [Download the Adafruit CircuitPython binary for Keybow 2040](https://circuitpython.org/board/pimoroni_keybow2040/)

-Unplug your Keybow 2040's USB-C cable, press and hold the button on the top edge of Keybow 2040 while plugging the USB-C cable back into your computer to mount it as a drive (it should show up as `RPI-RP2` or something similar).
+Unplug your Keybow 2040's USB-C cable, press and hold the BOOTSEL button while plugging the USB-C cable back into your computer to mount it as a drive (it should show up as `RPI-RP2` or something similar).
+The BOOTSEL button is to the right of the USB-C port, assuming your Keybow is oriented with keys pointing upwards and with the USB-C port at the top edge.

 Drag and drop the `adafruit-circuitpython-pimoroni_keybow2040-en_US-XXXXX.uf2` file that you downloaded onto the drive and it should reboot and load the